Maria Bello Net Worth

 Salary Highlights: Maria Bello's salary per episode of NCIS is $125,000.

 Real Estate: In 2019, Maria Bello paid $2.67 million for a 2,5555 square foot, four-bedroom, three-bathroom home above Laurel Canyon in Los Angeles.
 The late 1960s ranch-style home sits on 0ne-third of an acre.
-Designed for casual outdoor living and entertaining, with panoramic canyon and mountain views, the backyard offers vine-draped pergolas, a trellis-covered dining patio, and a swimming pool and spa surrounded by rustic flagstone terracing.
+The home features panoramic canyon and mountain views.
+The backyard features vine-draped pergolas, a covered dining patio, and a swimming pool and spa surrounded by flagstone.
+Her brothers Joe and Chris headed up the renovation of her new home.

 She previously owned a two-story Craftsman bungalow in the Abbott Kinney neighborhood of Venice Beach, a modern beach house steps from the sand in Venice, as well as a home on Java Drive off Mulholland Drive in Beverly Hills where she lived with her ex-boyfriend Dan McDermott.
 They sold the Java Drive house when they broke up.